RunMat

 • When no acceleration provider is registered, the builtin raises gpuArray: no acceleration provider registered.

 gpuArray itself runs on the CPU.
 For host inputs it prepares a HostTensorView and forwards it to the provider’s upload hook.
+Complex tensors are uploaded as interleaved real/imaginary buffers and marked with complex storage metadata so gather reconstructs a host ComplexTensor.
 For gpuArray inputs that require dtype conversion, the builtin gathers the existing buffer, casts the result on the host, uploads a replacement, and frees the original handle.
 Providers that do not yet implement upload should report an informative error; the builtin surface mirrors MATLAB’s message by prefixing it with gpuArray:.

 GPU memory and residency